fffarzan/ds-algo/ds/array/README.md

 - Remove i-th element: O(1)
 - Shift or Insert Middle:  O(n) beacues we add a value at the first position of array and all other elenments should be shifted.
 - Unshift or Remove Middle: O(n)

+# Stack
+We can implement it using dynamic array.
+- one of common use case of dynamic array.
+- LIFO

+## Time Complexity
+- Push: O(1)
+- Pop: O(1)
+- Peek or Top: O(1)